apohllo/nlp/7-ner.md

 1. Read the API of [NER](https://spacy.io/api/entityrecognizer) in Spacy
 1. Take 1 thousand random passages from the FIQA-PL corpus.
-1. Use the lemmatized and sentence split documents (from ex.
-5) to identify the expressions that consist of consecutive words starting with a capital letter (you will have to look at the inflected form of the word to check its capitalization) that do not occupy the first position in a sentence.
+1. Use the lemmatized and sentence split documents (using SpaCy API for [lemmatization](https://spacy.io/api/lemmatizer) and [sentence splitting](https://spacy.io/api/sentencizer)) to identify the expressions that consist of consecutive words starting with a capital letter (you will have to look at the inflected form of the word to check its capitalization) that do not occupy the first position in a sentence.
 E.g. the sentence:
    ```